Hurst-Bush High School “Hummingbirds” or “Hummers”

 Hurst was named after its land owner, farmer WC Hurst and was platted in 1903.
 Hurst was incorporated as a town in 1905.
 Bush was named after B.F.
 Bush and was originally set up as a mining camp.
 It was established in 1905 as well.
 Both of these towns are relatively late starters compared to most of the towns on this site.
 More information regarding Hurst and Bush can be found on the Illinois Trails webstite at: http://iltrails.org/williamson/mainblairsville.htm .

 Hurst-Bush High School served the communities very proudly for approximately seven decades.
-It appears that financial stress and lowering enrollment became a cause for concern for the residents of the two towns.
+It appears that financial issues and lowering enrollment became a cause for concern for the residents of the two towns.
+A newspaper article from the Southern Illinoisan dated October 5, 1965 states that Hurst-Bush High School’s enrollment dropped from 125 in 1964 to 104 in 1966 (see full article below).
+A total of 13 seniors earned their diplomas that last year.
+The article also states, however, that the Hurst-Bush Grade School numbers regarding enrollment were very good.
 The year Hurst-Bush High School was closed for good was 1966.
 The high school-aged kids of the town now attend school at Herrin, their neighbor located about five miles to the southeast.

 Hurst-Bush continued to host its own grade school for about several years when, sadly, it too was closed in 1996.
 The Hurst-Bush Grade School building is standing on the side of the road on Route 149.
 Its former cafeteria is being used as a bait shop and arcade.